oiwn/imscraping-ninja/site/content/services.md

 date = "2014-04-09"
 menu = "main"
 +++
-I'm interesting in semi-long term projects with 1-3 people involved.

-## Rate per hour - $35/h

-**Consulting**, more than 6 years of experience in web scraping, and could provide advices and solutions which will save a lot of money for you.
+I have more than 6 years of experience in both consulting and developing libraries for web scraping.
+I consistently help save my clients time and money.

-**Code rewiew** review your code, advise how you can improve it.

-## Development
+## Rate per hour $40/h

+I am interested in the following projects:

+Semi-long term projects where 1-3 people are involved (who are ideally familiar with agile development practices).

+### Code review:

+I can review your code and assist you with improvements.

+### Web Scraping:

-**Large websites crawling** - scrape millions of pages from website like Amazon, Yelp, AngelList.
+Large website crawling - I can scrape millions of pages from website like Amazon, Yelp, AngelList.

+### Development:

-**Price comparsion systems development**.
-Regular cawling of few sources to extract, transform and load valuable data into the database.
+Price comparison systems development.
+This consists of the regular crawling of few sources to extract data, transforming the data and finally loading the data of interest into a database.

+### REST API Development:

-**REST APIs development** - build api on top of your data
+I can build an api on top of your data.

-**Data processing and Machine Learning** - build data processing pipelines, complex data aggregation pipelines, data normalization and load large volumes of unstructured data into the appropriate storage solutions.
+### Data processing and Machine Learning:

+I can build data processing pipelines, complex data aggregation pipelines, normalize data and load large volumes of unstructured data into the appropriate storage solutions.

+### Dashboard Creation:

-**Dashboards** in form of Single Page Application, to control the process of crawling and data processing.
+I ca0n form a single page application to control the process of crawling and processing data.

 [Check the list of my projects for details](/projects/)